About this register

 If approved, your name will be recorded on the Register of Approved Overseas Auditors and Associations of Accountants along with:

-- The name of the town/city in which your principal place of business is located
+- The name of the town/city in which your principal place of business is located.

-- The type of approved person (overseas auditor or overseas association of accountants)
+- The type of approved person (overseas auditor or overseas association of accountants).

-- Your approval status
+- Your approval date.

-- Any conditions or limitations which apply to your approval
+- Any conditions or limitations which apply to your approval.

 - Any other prescribed information.